 Acids Bases Quiz Questions Answers

 Acids Bases online quiz or MCQ questions answers in online learning chemistry contain 10 questions for school college level classes.
-Before participating in this quiz chemistry test, study carefully the acid base properties and concepts like Arrhenius theory in aqueous solution, Bronsted Lowry conjugate acid base concepts, Lewis acid base concept or valence shell electronic theory, Hard soft acid base (HSAB principle), and pH scale of acids and bases in chemistry.
+Before participating in this quiz chemistry test, study carefully the acids and bases properties and concepts like Arrhenius theory in aqueous solution, Bronsted Lowry conjugate acid base concepts, Lewis acid base concept or valence shell electronic theory, Hard soft acid base (HSAB principle), and pH scale of acids and bases in chemistry.

 In this domain page, we discuss briefly the modern ideas about acids and bases for chemistry or chemical science.
 Our general ideas regarding acid and alkali based on Arrhenius concepts in which an acid is a compound molecule that yield H+ ion in water solution and the base is a compound molecule yields OH– in water solution and utilization readily form solvent or water.
 Hence Arrhenius’s theory very useful for explaining acid and bases in water solution but can’t explain the strength in glacial acetic acid or ammonia solution.

 For example, in an aqueous solution nitric and sulfuric acid (the main component of acid rain) completely dissociates and is almost equally strong.
 But when these acids are taken in glacial acid medium nitric acid much stronger than the other two acids.
 Hence solvent plays an important role in explaining acid base redox reactions.
 Boric acid is a weak acid but when boric acid mixed with sulfuric acid behaves as a strong acid with strong oxidizing properties.
 Arrhenius theory explaining the acid and bases neutralization reaction in liquid water solution only but it does not explain the properties in gas or solid-phase acid base reaction.

 Oxoacids of Phosphorus in Chemistry

 The oxidation number of the phosphorus atom in the oxoacids of phosphorus, hypophosphorous, phosphorus, phosphoric acid = +1, +3, and +5 respectively.
 With the increasing oxidation number acidic character also increases.
 Therefore, the acidic character of these acids should be in the order, H3PO4 < H3PO3 < H3PO2.
 But experimental observation is the reverse order

 H3PO2 ≥ H3PO3〉H3PO4.
 The experimental order is explained when we consider the structures of these phosphorus acids.